That only means one thing on this radio program, and that is all things simple man Bill O'Reilly.

 Oh, I agree.

-It would be not if it was true.
+It would be not for our.

-It would be not for our uh Do you think we should have a president that if China sends a spy balloon over our nation to spy on us uh should have acted sooner and there should have been major consequences to China?
+Do you think we should have a president that if China sends a spy balloon over our nation, a spy on us, should have acted sooner and there should have been major consequences to China?

-Do you agree that Putin taking out one of our uh satellites should have paid a penalty and he neither one did is that the is that the is that peace through strength to you or is that weakness?
+Do you agree that Putin taking out one of our satellites should have paid a penalty and neither one did?

-To me it's weakness.
+To me, it's weakness.

 No, is that weakness?

-Yeah, and I yes yes, I would say so.
+Yeah, yes, I would say so.

 So Joe Biden did the wrong thing.